Cycling: Pajon wins Colombia's first gold

 On a very tricky course, Pajon once again used her explosive start to take the early lead, which proved unassailable for her rivals.

 “I have tried so hard for it and I just did it,” she said.
-“I felt really strong, I had really good gates and that’s it.
+“I won the three motos (runs) and the final.
+I felt really strong, I had really good gates and that’s it.
 I really had fun on it.
 I have to wake up tomorrow and realize what I have just won.”